 We do not offer direct-debit services for rent payments, but you can organise your own automatic bank transfers into our account.

-It is your responsibility to notify Housing Choices Tasmania of any change in your income and/or family circumstances within 14 days of the effect of that change.
+It is also your responsibility to notify Housing Choices Tasmania of any change in your income and/or family circumstances within 14 days of the effect of that change.

 If you are finding it hard to pay your rent and are worried about falling behind with your rent payments, you should contact your Housing Officer as soon as you can.

-However, should you fail to keep to this agreement we are entitled to take legal action which could ultimately lead to you losing your home.
+However, should you fail to keep to this agreement Housing Choices Tasmania may need to take legal action which could ultimately lead to you losing your home.